Recognizing skin breakdown

 - Normally skin temperature is warm to the touch.
 If it feels significantly hot, then the person likely has a fever, sunburn, or hyperthermia.

 - Skin is cool in the early stages of shock, plus the person sweats profusely, heat exhaustion occurs, and profound hypothermia and or frostbite occurs.

 3. Can you Detect Any Changes in the Skin’s Moisture Level’s when It Is Breaking Down?

 - The skin is normally dry.

-- Wet, moist, or excessively dry and hot skin is abnormal.
+- Wet, moist, or dehydrated, and hot skin is abnormal.

 The capillary refill test determines the circulatory system’s ability to restore blood.
 Press your thumb against a fingernail bed firmly until the bed turns white.
 Release pressure.
 The nailbed should return to normal in 2 seconds.

 Infection is different from inflammation, meaning the area is damaged somehow but not always infected.
 With infection, you usually see pus, fever, swelling, and pain.
 (Pus is a thick, yellowish-white or green liquid made of dead white blood cells, bacteria, and tissue debris and often has a foul odor.)

 The Type of Drainage Tells You How It’s Healing

 Wound drainage is common in many types of wounds (including open wounds) while they are healing.
 The type of wound drainage you experience can help to know how well the wound is healing.
 Some types of drainage from wounds also indicate the presence of bacteria and that the wound is infected.